markster70/M9-WP-Boilerplate/README.md

 HMR is working for F-E code and any PHP changes you make.

-You may need to run npm run build to get static assets across into build folder.
+You will need to run npm run build to get static assets across into build folder.

 ### Wordpress Specifics